 - Much of the work in sealing asphalt driveways is in the preparation.
 That includes preparing your body for the job.
 Asphalt driveway sealers are rather unpleasant products, so avoid skin contact with them by dressing properly.
-Also avoid inhaling the vapors given off by asphalt driveway sealers (sealants).
+Also, use a mask to avoid inhaling the vapors given off by asphalt driveway sealers (sealants).

 - Grass overhanging the edges of the surface should be removed.
 With a stiff-bristled brush clean any oil or gas stains using a detergent specially made for this purpose, which can be found at auto supply stores.
 Sweep the surface clean with a push broom.
 Patching compounds are available at home improvement centers to fill in large cracks or depressions; if your surface is plagued with either, fill them in before continuing with Step 4.
 Follow label directions for drying time for these compounds.

 - With the garden hose, hose down the surface with a vigorous spray to remove dirt missed in the sweeping process.
-A pressure washer would make this job easier and more effective, but is optional.
+A pressure washer would make this job easier and more effective, but it is optional.
 Allow the surface to dry.

 - Well before prying off the lid of the tub of asphalt driveway sealer, turn it upside down.
 This will pre-mix the contents.
 Once the tub is opened, continue to stir periodically so that the sealant remains well mixed.

 - Beginning in one corner, pour some of the asphalt driveway sealer on the surface.
 You will probably find it easiest to work on one small square section at a time (a section, say, 10-20 feet square) rather than doing long narrow strips.
 Apply your sealant in thin, overlapping coats with a long-handled application brush or squeegee.